More toxic foods? I didn’t think it was possible.

 EHS.com (EHS stands for “environmental health and safety”) describes ethyl acetate as “toxic when ingested or inhaled” on its website.

 Heptane is used in test fuels, petroleum refinement, cement, inks, and as a food solvent in small amounts.
 The New Jersey Department of Health describes side effects like skin rashes, nausea, headache, and more if exposed directly to heptane.
 Link here.

-The Apeel product specifications, as listed in their FDA submission, detail the following components and amounts included in this product being sprayed on our food:
+The Edipeel product specifications from Apeel, as listed in their FDA submission, detail the following components and amounts included in this product being sprayed on our food:

 - Soap (as sodium oleate) – Not more than 6%

 - Ethyl acetate – Not more than 4.58 mg per day (at 21,000 ppm*)

 - Heptane – Not more than 5.01 mg per day (at 23,000 ppm*)